 The possible role of airway hyperresponsiveness as a risk factor for the development of COPD in people who smoke is unclear.
+It is important to note, however, that 60% demonstrate bronchial hyperresponsiveness.
 Moreover, bronchial hyperreactivity may result from airway inflammation observed with the development of smoking-related chronic bronchitis.
 This may contribute to airway remodeling, leading to a more fixed obstruction, as is seen in persons with COPD.

 Alpha1-antitrypsin (AAT) is a glycoprotein member of the serine protease inhibitor family that is synthesized in the liver and is secreted into the bloodstream.
 The main purpose of this 394-amino-acid, single-chain protein is to neutralize neutrophil elastase in the lung interstitium and to protect the lung parenchyma from elastolytic breakdown.
 Severe AAT deficiency predisposes to unopposed elastolysis with the clinical sequela of an early onset of panacinar emphysema.
 To see complete information on Alpha1-Antitrypsin Deficiency, please go to the main article by clicking here.

 AAT deficiency is the only known genetic risk factor for developing COPD and accounts for less than 1% of all cases in the United States.
 Severe AAT deficiency leads to premature emphysema at an average age of 53 years for nonsmokers and 40 years for smokers.